radj307/ARRCON/README.md

 iCommandDelay = 0             ; The delay in milliseconds between sending each command when using commandline/scriptfile mode. iReceiveDelay = 10            ; The time in milliseconds to wait after receiving packets.
 Raise this if multi-packet responses aren't fully received. iSelectTimeout = 500          ; The max amount of time to wait for packets before timing out.
 Raise this if your network is slow.

+[miscellaneous]
+bInteractiveAllowExitKeyword = true ; Setting this to false will prevent the "exit" keyword from closing the connection in Interactive mode. <Ctrl + C> will be the only way to exit.
 ```

 ## Host Configuration File